WIKse96/HandTracker/README.md

- Repository under construction, learning cv2 and mediapipe libraries
+ Repository in progress, learning cv2 and mediapipe libraries

 With the help of this repository, I intend to develop python skills and by the way learn mediapipe library and by the way learn to use cv2.
 The code is modeled after tutorials from yt.